amiteva/WebScraping/README.md

 ```
 This Java web scraper was built with Maven and implemented using the Jsoup library.
 ### Automated Testing
-The program also includes simple automated tests using the JUnit Testing Framework.
+The project also includes simple automated tests using the JUnit Testing Framework.